MicrosoftDocs/quantum-docs/articles/optimization-slc-term.md

 ### Constructor

-To create a `SlcTerm` object, specify the following parameters:
+To create an `SlcTerm` object, specify the following parameters:

 - `terms`: The list of monomial terms that make up the grouped term argument; each element of this list should be a `Term` object.
 - `c`: The lead coefficient.